About W7YH

 W7YH Rho Epsilon Amateur Radio Club

-The first amateur radio group in the United States was organized at Washington state University in 1910.
+One of the first amateur radio groups in the United States was organized at Washington State University in 1910.
 In 1911, this organization, the WSC Radio Club founded Rho Epsilon as a national radio fraternity and became Alpha Chapter of that group.
 Other schools that joined include: University of Washington, University of Idaho, University of Virginia, Illinois Institute of Technology, Montana State College, and Tri-State College.
 Over the century the other clubs have dissipated and the WSU fraternity became the W7YH Alpha Epsilon Amateur Radio Club.
 It later disappeared in the 90s but has been re-founded as the WSU Amateur Radio Club in January of 2009.

 The club will pursue any amateur radio activity members desire including: